FEU Tamaraws and Lady Tamaraws

-The FEU Tamaraws are the varsity teams of Far Eastern University in the University Athletic Association of the Philippines (UAAP).
-The collegiate women's varsity teams are called the Lady Tamaraws while the high school varsity teams are called the Baby Tamaraws.
+The FEU Tamaraws and Lady Tamaraws are the varsity teams of Far Eastern University in the University Athletic Association of the Philippines (UAAP).
+The university's high school varsity teams are called the Baby Tamaraws.

 History

 Far Eastern University was one of the founding members of the National Collegiate Athletic Association (NCAA) of the Philippines in 1924.
 The team participated in the NCAA Philippines in 1929, then eventually withdrew in 1935 to join the Big 3 League composed of the universities which left the NCAA in 1932.
 Far Eastern University together with the University of the Philippines, University of Santo Tomas, and National University founded the University Athletic Association of the Philippines in 1938.
-FEU offers varsity sports in Basketball 5x5 and 3x3, Volleyball and beach volleyball, Football & futsal, cheerleading, badminton, tennis, swimming, Taekwondo, and table tennis, Chess, Track & Field.
+FEU offers varsity sports in basketball (5x5 and 3x3), volleyball, beach volleyball, football, futsal, badminton, tennis, swimming, taekwondo, table tennis, chess, softball, fencing, and track & field.

 Team mascot and colors

 The Tamaraw is the mascot of all FEU athletic teams.
 Known scientifically as Bubalus mindorensis, it is a rare animal found only in the island of Mindoro.
 The local endemic animal was chosen originally by the FEU founder, Dr. Nicanor Reyes Sr., for his admiration of its strength and intelligence.
 The Tamaraw icon has eventually transformed into a nationalistic and culturally significant symbol for ferociousness.

 The team's color are that of the university, green and gold.
 With green representing hope, as quoted from the National Hero, Dr. Jose Rizal's "Fair hope of the Fatherland", and gold, representing the university's golden opportunity to serve the youth and country.